cremecoder/footy-api/README.md

 > Visit the URL for the [api here](https://worldcup2018-api.herokuapp.com).
 >
-> See the [frontend project](https://vigorous-spence-f64f9f.netlify.app/) I have created which consumes this API.
+> See the [frontend project](https://vigorous-spence-f64f9f.netlify.app/) I have created which consumes this API, or view the [repo here.](https://github.com/cremecoder/footy-frontend)

 <br>